 The rapid expansion in money supply increases the likelihood that some economies may face bouts of inflation.
 In bouts of inflation, the prices of goods and services rise.
 This diminishes the purchasing power of the domestic currency and citizens who hold their wealth in the currency will also see their wealth erode.

-In circumstances such as these, Bitcoin will become a more attractive option given its predetermined inflation schedule.
+In circumstances such as these, Bitcoin performance will become a more attractive option given its predetermined inflation schedule.
 Venezuela has suffered extreme hyperinflation in recent years.
 The cafe con leche index tracks the price increases for a cup of coffee sold with milk in the capital of Venezuela.
 The index shows inflation of 1,200% over the past year alone.

 Many Venezuelan citizens have turned to Bitcoin as an alternative to their domestic currency.
 With central banks globally bumping their balance sheets up to extraordinary sizes, we may see more cases like Venezuela spawning over the coming decade.

 Governments are also being forced to run deficits to keep their domestic economies afloat.
 Given that the USD is the world reserve currency of the world, the US has been able to maintain large deficits and print large amounts of money while keeping the risk of inflation low.
 However, other economies run a higher risk of inflation.